 Ingredient Notes

 • Tortellini: You can use either fresh or frozen tortellini.
-I prefer cheese tortellini, but you can also use others (e.g., mushroom tortellini, spinach tortellini, or even gluten-free tortellini).
+I prefer frozen cheese tortellini, but you can use mushroom or spinach filled ones, vegan or gluten-free tortellini as well.
 No tortellini?
 No problem.
-Use any pasta with ridges (e.g., farfalle, rotini, fusili, etc.)
+Use any pasta with ridges (e.g., farfalle, rotini, fusilli, etc.)

-• Homemade vs. store bought pesto: This recipe uses homemade basil pesto (it's literally ready while your tortellini is cooking!).
+• Homemade vs. store bought pesto: This recipe uses homemade basil pesto (it’s ready while your tortellini is cooking).
 However, any pesto works!
-In fact, I've made this salad with my kale pesto (which is vegan and nut-free), my broccoli pesto (!) and even my pea shoot pesto.
+I’ve made this salad with my kale pesto (vegan and nut-free), broccoli pesto, arugula pesto, and even pea shoot pesto.
 Tastes delicious with all of them.

-• Choice of vinegar: I find that lemon juice typically keeps it fresh, but if you want a take on Italian tortellini salad, you can totally swap lemon juice with balsamic vinegar or red wine vinegar.
+• Choice of vinegar: Lemon juice keeps it fresh, but if you want to go the Italian tortellini salad route, you can totally swap lemon juice with balsamic vinegar or red wine vinegar.

 Variations